AdobeXD/plugin-docs/plugin-development-guidelines/index.md

 # Plugin Development 101

-On this page, we'll give you a quick overview of some basic concepts you need to know to build a successfull XD plugin.
+On this page, we'll give you a quick overview of some basic concepts you need to know to build a successful XD plugin.

+<a href="https://example.com"><object style="width: 100%" type="image/png" data="./img.png"></object></a>

 Here are four topics we recommend you get familiar with: